opnvr/viewer/README.md

-# recorder
+# viwer

-A nodejs application to consume your ipcamera video feeds and save to disk.
+A nodejs application to consume your ipcamera video feeds and display on a webpage, also overlaying motion, linecrossing and notification events.

 <!-- TABLE OF CONTENTS -->
 <details open="open">